Knights of the Round Table: Numbers of members

 The number of the Knights of the Round Table (including King Arthur) and their names vary greatly between the versions published by different writers.
-The figure may range from a dozen to as many as 1,600, the latter claimed by Layamon.
-Most commonly, there are between 100 and 300 seats at the table, often with one seat usually permanently empty (300 was also chosen by Edward III of England when he decided to create his own Order of the Round Table at Windsor Castle in 1344).
-In many versions there are over 100 members, as with 140 according to Thomas Malory (150 in Caxton's version) and Hartmann von Aue.
-Some sources state much smaller numbers, such as 13 in the Didot Perceval, 50 in the Prose Merlin (the prose expansion Vulgate Merlin has 250), and 60 in the count by Jean d'Outremeuse.
-Others state higher numbers, as with 366 in both Perlesvaus and the Chevaliers as deus espees.
+The figure may range from a dozen to as many as potentially 1,600 (the number of seats at the table), the latter claimed by Layamon in his Brut.
+Most commonly, however, there are between about 100 and 300 seats at the table, often with one seat permanently empty.
+The number of three hundred was also chosen by King Edward III of England when he decided to create his own real-life Order of the Round Table at Windsor Castle in 1344.

+In many chivalric romances there are over 100 members of Arthur's Round Table, as with either 140 or 150 according to Thomas Malory's popular Le Morte d'Arthur, and about 140 according to Erec by Hartmann von Aue.
+Some sources offer much smaller numbers, such as 13 in the Didot Perceval and 60 in the count by Jean d'Outremeuse in his Ly Myreur des Histors.
+Others yet give higher numbers, as with 250 in the Prose Merlin, and 366 in both Li Chevaliers as Deus Espees and Perlesvaus (where this is their peak number that nevertheless had dwindled to only about 25 at the time when the story begins).

+Chrétien de Troyes suggested around 500 knights in his early romance Erec and Enide.
+In the same work, Chrétien catalogued many of Arthur's top knights in a series of long hierarchical lists of names.
+These rankings are different in each of the surviving manuscripts, none of which is believed to be the author's original version.

+While not mentioning the Round Table as such, one of the late Welsh Triads lists 24 extraordinary knights permanently living in Arthur's court, mixing romance characters with several Arthur's warriors from a largely lost Welsh tradition considered to originate in old Celtic folklore.
+Companions of Arthur numbering 24 also appear in the Welsh tale of Peredur son of Efrawg.